Higher Koszul duality and $n$-affineness: Introduction

 \subsection{Main results}

-We shall give next a more analytical description of the contents of the paper, and state our main results.
+We shall give next an overview of the contents of the paper, and state our main results.
 In \cref{mainsetup} we survey briefly all preliminary material which will be required in the remainder of the paper.
 This includes the theory of presentable $(\infinity,n)$-categories, which was recently introduced by Stefanich in \cite{stefanich2020presentable}, and forms the technical backbone of many of our constructions.
 Additionally we recall the main results we obtained in the companion paper \cite{Pascaleff_Pavia_Sibilla_Local_Systems}, and most importantly the categorified monodromy equivalence \eqref{catmon}.

-In \cref{sec:naffineness1} we study the question of $n$-affineness for Betti stacks.
-We obtain a complete characterization of $n$-affine Betti stacks, which has however the drawback of not being explicit: it reduces the question of $n$-affineness of a Betti stack $X_{\operatorname{B}}$, which is $n$-categorical in nature, to a purely $1$-categorical condition on the Betti stack of the iterated loop space $\Omega_*^nX$.
-This condition is however difficult to check in practice, see \cref{thm:main3} below.
-To obviate this shortcoming we extract from \cref{thm:main3} one necessary condition, and one sufficient condition, which are both easily verifiable. \begin{customthm}{A}[\cref{prop:naffineifloopn-1}] Let $X$ be a space with a choice of a base point.
+As we have explained, the reason that stating $\mathbb{E}_1$-Koszul duality an equivalence of categories is subtle is that Betti stacks are rarely affine (see the discussion around the definition of the enhanced global sections functor in (\ref{globsecintro})).
+This feature persists in the $\mathbb{E}_n$-setting, where the relevant concept is a categorification of ordinary affineness, i.e. the notion of \emph{$n$-affineness} which was introduced by Gaitsgory \cite{1affineness} and Stefanich \cite{stefanichthesis}.
+We devote \cref{sec:naffineness1} to studying the question of $n$-affineness for Betti stacks.
+We obtain a complete characterization of $n$-affine Betti stacks, which has however the drawback of not being explicit: it reduces the question of $n$-affineness of a Betti stack $X_{\operatorname{B}}$, which is $n$-categorical in nature, to a purely $1$-categorical condition on the Betti stack of the iterated loop space $\Omega_*^nX$. \begin{customthm}{A}[\cref{prop:naffineifloopn-1} and \cref{remark:decategorified}] Let $X$ be a space with choices of base points on each connected component of $\Omega^m_*X$, for $0\leqslant m \leqslant n$.
 Then its Betti stack $X_{\operatorname{B}}$ is $n$-affine if and only if the global section functor